The Maximum Positive Impact (“MPI”) philosophy is a complete and wholistic philosophy.

 The name of the philosophy is also a three word summary of what the philosophy is about.
 It essentially suggests that everything falls into place when you live a life where you are trying to have a positive impact and it becomes even better when you try to maximize your impact.
 It obviously also suggests that life will operate the same way but in reverse if you live in a way that has a negative impact.

-The philosophy goes into a lot of detail and takes it’s cues from nature.
+The philosophy goes into a lot of detail (outlined in the book ‘I Imagine’) and takes its cues from nature.
 Like nature, the philosophy is quite structured (nature has laws and is not a series of random events) but it also allows for and encourages “extreme individuality” and individual expression.